In my years of medical practice, I've encountered numerous patients who have utilized injectable testosterone to address hypogonadism.

 Enanthate is sold under the brand name Delatestryl.

-This medication is an androgen and an anabolic steroid .
+According to NIH, this medication is an androgen and an anabolic steroid .
 It is the most often used and oldest synthetic testosterone and is suitable for men of all ages.

 What Is Testosterone Cypionate?